Tubbz-alt/ExtIO_RFspaceNetSDR/README.md

 * Then doubleclick to import those settings, when HDSDR is closed

-* exit and restart SDR software and select ExtIO_RFspaceNetSDR.DLL if demanded
+* exit and restart SDR software and select ExtIO_RFspaceSDR.DLL if demanded

 ## Compilation notes